Muhammad Ali Jinnah: Farewell to Congress

 Jinnah's moderate faction in the Congress was undermined by the deaths of Mehta and Gokhale in 1915; he was further isolated by the fact that Naoroji was in London, where he remained until his death in 1917.
 Nevertheless, Jinnah worked to bring the Congress and League together.
 In 1916, with Jinnah now president of the Muslim League, the two organisations signed the Lucknow Pact, setting quotas for Muslim and Hindu representation in the various provinces.
 Although the pact was never fully implemented, its signing ushered in a period of co-operation between the Congress and the League.
+To applaud Jinnah's efforts, Sarojini Naidu described him as an ‘ambassador of Hindu-Muslim unity.'
+But decades later, the 1946 Calcutta Riots fractured the relationship between the Congress and the Muslim League beyond repair.
+A few days later, when Wavell invited Sarojini Naidu to dinner, she spoke of Jinnah “rather as of Lucifer … a fallen angel, one who had once promised to be a great leader of Indian freedom but had cast himself out of the Congress heaven.”

 During the war, Jinnah joined other Indian moderates in supporting the British war effort, hoping that Indians would be rewarded with political freedoms.
 Jinnah played an important role in the founding of the All India Home Rule League in 1916.
 Along with political leaders Annie Besant and Tilak, Jinnah demanded "home rule" for India—the status of a self-governing dominion in the Empire similar to Canada, New Zealand and Australia, although, with the war, Britain's politicians were not interested in considering Indian constitutional reform.
 British Cabinet minister Edwin Montagu recalled Jinnah in his memoirs, "young, perfectly mannered, impressive-looking, armed to the teeth with dialectics, and insistent on the whole of his scheme".

 In 1918, Jinnah married his second wife Rattanbai Petit ("Ruttie"), 24 years his junior.
 She was the fashionable young daughter of his friend Sir Dinshaw Petit, and was part of an elite Parsi family of Bombay.
 There was great opposition to the marriage from Rattanbai's family and the Parsi community, as well as from some Muslim religious leaders.
 Rattanbai defied her family and nominally converted to Islam, adopting (though never using) the name Maryam Jinnah, resulting in a permanent estrangement from her family and Parsi society.
 The couple resided at South Court Mansion in Bombay, and frequently travelled across India and Europe.
 The couple's only child, daughter Dina, was born on 15 August 1919.
 The couple separated prior to Ruttie's death in 1929, and subsequently Jinnah's sister Fatima looked after him and his child.